green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/cpu-frequency-sysfs-core.md

 Any errors are printed to Stderr.

 ### How it works

 Linux offers the current frequency of the cores as a read-out of a processor internal register to the user-space in the *sysfs*.
 We just read this file endpoint periodically.

 ### Caveats

 If you have very many cores you will generate a lot of data which is tricky to interpret as Linux constantly swaps cores and measurements are not directly comparable core-to-core to each other.

-For most user the detail output of this provider will rather be noise than valueable data.
+For most user the detail output of this provider will rather be noise than valuable data.

-We recommend to either only look at the aggreagate data to understand how the cores behave individually or only turn the provider on if you want to debug the behaviour of your measurement.
+We recommend to either only look at the aggregate data to understand how the cores behave individually or only turn the provider on if you want to debug the behaviour of your measurement.

 ### Troubleshooting

 The provider cannot be used if you do not have read access to `/sys` and more specifically `/sys/devices/system/cpu/`.

 Especially on VMs this directory often does not exist.